Hey Kids (Start Here)

 Of course he is.

-He flicks a nail against the metal rail and is rewarded with a jolt of pain in his nail bed.
+He flicks a nail against the metal rail and is rewarded with a hollow tone and a jolt of pain in his nail bed.

-If he can’t trust the observable universe, there is literally nothing left to trust and he should just surrender himself to existential nihilism.
+If he can’t trust the observable universe, there’s nothing left to trust and he should surrender himself to existential nihilism.

 He doesn’t particularly care for this as an option.